lisongmin/blog/content/tools-podman.md

 详细的解释：

 ```
-    "Rootless  Podman  uses  a  pause process to keep the unprivileged namespaces alive.
+Rootless  Podman  uses  a  pause process to keep the unprivileged namespaces alive.
 This prevents any change to the /etc/subuid and /etc/subgid files from being propagated
 to the rootless containers while the pause process is running.
 ```

 ## 配置镜像源